Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Background materials

-We focus on the duality in $\HS$.
-Let $P$ be a polyhedron in $\RP^3$.
-The dual polyhedron of $P$ (with respect to the HS metric on $\HS$) is defined as the polyhedron $P^*$ in $\RP^3$ such that for any $k=0,1,2$, \begin{itemize} \item a $k$-face $f^*$ of $P^*$ is contained in the dual of a $(2-k)$-face $f$ of $P$; \item a $k$-face $f^*$ of $P^*$ is contained in the boundary of a $(k+1)$-face $(f')^*$ if and only if the boundary of the corresponding $(2-k)$-face $f$ of $P$ contains the corresponding $(2-k-1)$-face $f'$. \end{itemize}
+Let $P$ be a hyperideal AdS polyhedron.
+The \textit{dual polyhedron} $P^*$ of $P$ is defined as the polyhedron $P^*$ in $\HS$ such that \begin{itemize} \item a $k$-face $f^*$ of $P^*$ is contained in the dual of a $(2-k)$-face $f$ of $P$ for $k=0,1,2$; \item a $k$-face $f^*$ of $P^*$ is contained in the boundary of a $(k+1)$-face $(f')^*$ if and only if the boundary of the corresponding $(2-k)$-face $f$ of $P$ contains the corresponding $(2-k-1)$-face $f'$ for $k=0,1$. \end{itemize}

 We call the face $f^*$ of $P^*$ the \emph{dual} of the face $f$ of $P$.
 It is clear that the dual polyhedron $P^*$ is uniquely determined by $P$, and furthermore, $P^*$ is a convex if and only if $P$ is convex.
-The boundary surface $\partial P\cap\HS$ is naturally equipped with an HS metric.
-Moreover, for an edge $e$ of an AdS hyperideal polyhedron $P$, the (exterior) dihedral angle at $e$ of $P$ is equal to the signed length of the dual edge $e^*$ of $P^*$.